Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: FL Problem Proposed Method

 \subsection{Detailed Steps of $\kdrevive$}

-When the server receives an updated model $\tx[i][\supp{t-\tauit}]$ from client $i$ (Algorithm~\ref{alg:afl_framework}, line~\ref{line:wait}), it executes the $\kdrevive$ procedure mentioned in eq. (\ref{eq:ours_aggr}) to compute a data-free knowledge-distilled update.
-This procedure consists of four main steps: (1) updating the model buffer, (2) generator training and synthesizing samples, (3) meta-update of the generator, and (4) multi-teacher distillation.
-We detail these steps below.
+When the server receives an updated model $\tx[i][\supp{t-\tauit}]$ from client $i$ (Algorithm~\ref{alg:afl_framework}, line~\ref{line:wait}), it executes $\kdrevive$ to compute a data-free knowledge-distilled update (Eq.~\ref{eq:ours_aggr}).
+This procedure consists of four steps: (i) updating the model buffer, (ii) periodic generator training and sample synthesis, (iii) meta-update of the generator, and (iv) multi-teacher distillation. \ours{} framework is depicted in \Cref{fig:proposed_framework}.

-\paragraph{(1) Update the model buffer.} The server maintains a KD buffer $\kdbuff$ of size $\kdbs$, which stores the most recently received client models for use as teacher models in the subsequent distillation process.
-Upon receiving a new model $\tx[i][\supp{t-\tauit}]$, the buffer is updated as:
+\paragraph{(1) Update the model buffer.} The server maintains a KD buffer $\kdbuff$ storing $\kdbs$ most recently received client models to use as teachers.
+Receiving $\tx[i][\supp{t-\tauit}]$, the buffer is updated as:

-Initially, $\kdbuff$ is empty and accumulates models until reaching size $\kdbs$, after which the oldest entry is removed each time a new client model arrives.
-This rolling buffer ensures that the distillation process leverages the most recent and diverse set of client knowledge.

-\paragraph{(2) Generator training.} A generator $\gnrtr$ parameterized by $\genp$ is initialized once at the start of training.
-We employ a meta-learning strategy inspired by~\citep{ReptileKD} to enable the generator to evolve continually with the incoming client models.
-At each $\kdrevive$ step, we initialize a batch of latent random vectors $\noise$ and corresponding target labels $\nlabel$, assigned uniformly across all classes.
-Over $\ksynth$ synthesis iterations, the generator parameters $\genp'$ (initialized as $\genp' \gets \genp$) and latent variables $\noise$ are jointly optimized to minimize the synthesis loss $\Lsynth$, using the learning rate $\eta_{\text{synth}}$: